Close-up shot of a bicycle front wheel showing a Shimano Ultegra hydraulic disc brake caliper and disc rotor for bike maintenance.

 Sand your bike’s disc brake rotors when glazing or light surface contamination causes squealing or reduced braking power.
 Sanding fixes specific problems, not all brake issues.

 Glazing appears as a shiny, smooth surface on rotors and pads.
-This happens from overheating or improper bed-in.
+This happens due to overheating or improper bedding-in.
 Symptoms include weak stopping power and squealing during hard braking.
 Sanding works well for glazed surfaces.

-Light surface contamination from minor oil or grease exposure responds to sanding if contamination hasn’t soaked deep into the pads.
+Light surface contamination from minor exposure to oil or grease can be removed by sanding if it hasn’t soaked deep into the pads.

-Sanding won’t fix deep contamination where oil has absorbed into pad material, warped or blue-discolored rotors from overheating, or physical damage like deep grooves.
+Sanding won’t fix deep contamination where oil has absorbed into the pad material, warped or blue-discolored rotors from overheating, or physical damage such as deep grooves.
 These problems require replacement.

 Sanding removes the top layer of the surface to expose fresh material and restore proper friction.